minimum-viable-product/Awake/README.md

 * System to be migrated to clang/llvm instead of / in addition to gnu toolchain.
   - Because clang/llvm toolchain offers better static analysis features.
   - Because clang/llvm toolchain generally results in better performance.
+* Follow standards as much as reasonably possible.
+  - POSIX
+  - FHS

 ---